 Click here to review available plans, and find the form to submit to Lizanne for benefits enrollment.

-There are specific hours that you need to meet to be eligible for pension, click here to get more information to figure out.
+There are specific hours that you need to meet to be eligible for pension.
 You can enroll for a benefit or a contribution, each faith community will have opted into by filling out and submitting this form.

 Life and Disability Insurance